 The rings exchanged between the bride and groom are a visual reminder of the sacred vows they pledge on their wedding day.
 Stepparents can also extend a symbol of commitment to their new children, either during the ring exchange or during the family unity ceremony.

 Necklaces are among the most common tokens given to children.
-Etsy vendor TKI Designs sells a beautiful family tree necklace that includes hand-stamped names on stacked mixed metal disks, while Creative Elements 4U offers Yours & Mine floating lockets that features a family tree with Swarovski crystal birthstones.
-The My Family Medallion, which consists of three interlocking circles inside one large circle, is also available as a charm bracelet, ring or lapel pin.
+Etsy vendor TKI Designs sells a beautiful family tree necklace that includes hand-stamped names on stacked mixed metal disks, while Creative Elements 4U offers Yours & Mine floating lockets that feature a family tree with Swarovski crystal birthstones.
+The My Family Medallion, which consists of three interlocking circles inside one large circle, is also available as a charm bracelet, ring, or lapel pin.
 It arrives with a ceremony outline and an optional Family Wedding Certificate with spaces for children to sign.

 Establish Family Roots

 With its strong roots, need for nourishment, long lifespan and ability to bend yet not break, a wedding tree sends an especially appropriate message to blended families about the road ahead.
-The children can easily scoop in soil or pour water onto the roots.
+The children can easily scoop in the soil or pour water onto the roots.
 Once planted in the yard or at another favorite location, such as a nearby park, the expanding tree serves as a constant reminder of the growing love in the family.

 Light the Future

 The traditional unity candle ceremony is a beautiful way for blended families to symbolize their solidarity.
 Each person receives a smaller taper candle and together with the family lights the pillar candle in the middle.
 My Family Medallion also carries a spiral candle holder with room for a “Family” inscribed pillar candle and seven tapers.
 The Unity Shoppe on Etsy offers a rustic version, wrapping the candles in burlap and birch.